percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 ## Identity Assertions {#identity}

-WebRTC Identity assertion (EDITOR NOTE: add I-D reference) can be used to bind the identity of the user of the endpoint to the fingerprint of the DTLS-SRTP certificate used for the call.
+WebRTC Identity assertion [@I-D.ietf-rtcweb-security-arch] can be used to bind the identity of the user of the endpoint to the fingerprint of the DTLS-SRTP certificate used for the call.
 This certificate is unique for a given call and a conference.
 This allows the Key Distributor to ensure that